JasonBock/Rocks/docs/Quickstart.md

 Note that you can also set up callbacks and expected call counts just like you can with methods.

+If you have a property that uses `init`, you can create a mock with that, but you can't set any expectations with it.

 ### Mocking Indexers

 Indexers are not something a lot of .NET developers use, but if you do, you can mock them in Rocks: